 What is a Virgin Mary garden?
 It?s a garden that includes a selection of the many plants that are named after or associated with the Virgin Mary.
 For Virgin Mary garden ideas plus a short list of Mary garden plants, this article will help.

 If you're fascinated by other people's gardens as I am, it probably hasn't escaped your notice that many people incorporate items of religious symbolism into their landscapes.
 Gardens are ideal places to pause and reflect, pray and gain strength.
 Learn more here.

 You're probably familiar with theme gardens such as Japanese gardens, Chinese gardens, desert gardens, wildlife gardens, or butterfly gardens.
 Types of theme gardens vary widely, and you're limited only by your imagination.
 Click here to learn more.

 What is a Shakespeare garden?
 As the name implies, a Shakespeare garden is designed to pay homage to the great English bard.
 Devising a Shakespeare garden design of your very own is every bit as fun as it challenging.
 Click here for a few tips to get you started.

 Smell is a very powerful sense, so why not plan your next garden around them by creating a perfume garden?
 Use the information in this article to learn more about how to grow a perfumed garden and how to pick the best fragrant garden plants.

 What is Le Jardin Sanguinaire?
-Literally, it means Blood Garden, and introduces plants with "blood" in the name or blood red color and those with traditional uses to improve blood health to the garden scheme.
-Learn more about these garden here.
+Literally, it means Blood Garden and introduces plants with "blood" in the name or blood red color and those with traditional uses to improve blood health to the garden scheme.
+Learn more about these gardens here.